ablesoftwaredev/pystreasy/README.md

     pip install pystreasy

+## v 0.1.4

+utils.py

+- [x] is_prime(num: int) -> bool

+  accepts a integer number and returns True if it is a prime number else False

 ## v 0.1.3

 utils.py

 - [x] is_palindrome(string: str) -> bool

   accepts a string and returns True if it is a palindrome else False

 ## v 0.1.2